Budget Salary and Benefit Costs

 Use this section of your worksheet to add personnel costs.
-This article covers the following topics.
+This article describes the following:

 Each person added is a row in the table for this section.
 The last row is the Salary & Benefit Costs Total.
 This displays the calculated total for each period and the All Periods column.
 The following image shows an example of this section.